 - Serve it immediately in dessert glasses.

-- For a kid friendly version of granita, disregard the addition of limoncello and continue with the recipe as directed.
+- For a kid friendly version of granita, omit the limoncello and continue with the recipe as directed.